MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 Per-service-SID is a security feature of SQL Server that limits local connections to use New Technology LAN Manager (NTLM) and not Kerberos as the authentication method.
 The service can make a single hop to another server using NTLM credentials, but it can't be delegated further without using the constrained delegation.
 For more information, see [Login failed for user NT AUTHORITY\ANONYMOUS LOGON](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error).

-### Legacy providers and named pipes
+### Some legacy providers don't support Kerberos over Named Pipes

-The legacy OLE DB Provider (SQLOLEDB) and ODBC Driver {SQL Server} that come with Windows don't support Kerberos over Named Pipes, only NTLM.
+The legacy OLE DB Provider (SQLOLEDB) and ODBC Driver (SQL Server) that come with Windows don't support Kerberos over Named Pipes, only NTLM.
 Use a TCP connection to allow Kerberos.

 ### Kernel-mode authentication

 The SPN on the App Pool account is normally required for web servers; however, when using Kernel-mode authentication, the computer's HOST SPN is used for authentication, which takes place in the kernel.
 This setting might be used if the server hosts many different websites using the same host header URL, different App Pool accounts, and [Windows Authentication](/iis/configuration/system.webserver/security/authentication/).

-### Delegating credentials to Access or Excel
+### Limit delegation rights to Access or Excel

 The Joint Engine Technology (JET) and Access Connectivity Engine (ACE) providers are similar to any of the file systems.
 You must use constrained delegation to allow SQL Server to read files located on another machine.
 In general, the ACE provider shouldn't be used in a linked server as this is explicitly not supported.
 The JET provider is deprecated and is available on 32-bit machines only.

-### Web site host header
+### Use HTTP host header

 If the website has a host header name, the HOSTS SPN can't be used.
 An explicit HTTP SPN must be used.
 If the web site doesn't have a host header name, NTLM is used and it can't be delegated to a backend SQL Server or other service.

-### HOSTS file
+### HOSTS file is incorrect

-The Hosts file overrides DNS lookups and might generate an unexpected SPN name.
+The HOSTS file overrides DNS lookups and might generate an unexpected SPN name.
 This causes NTLM credentials to be used.
 If an unexpected IP address is in the HOSTS file, the SPN generated might not match the backend pointed to.

-### Delegating to a file share
+### Assign permissions to a file share without proper constraints

 Refers to an instance in which a user or application delegates its credentials to access a file share.
 Without proper constraints, delegating credentials to a file share might lead to security risks.
 To resolve this kind of an issue, make sure to use constrained delegation.

-### HTTP Ports
+### Enable HTTP ports on SPNs

 Normally, HTTP SPNs don't use port numbers, example `http/web01.contoso.com`, but you can enable this through the policy on the clients.
 The SPN would then have to be in the `http/web01.contoso.com:88` format, to enable Kerberos to function correctly.
 Otherwise, NTLM credentials are used, which aren't recommended because it would be difficult to diagnose the issue and it might be an excessive administrative overhead.

-### SQL Alias
+### SQL Alias may not function properly

 A SQL Server alias may cause an unexpected SPN to be generated.
 This results in NTLM credentials if the SPN isn't found, or an SSPI failure, if it inadvertently matches the SPN of another server.